PacktPublishing/Full-Stack-Web-Development-with-Remix/README.md

 ### Getting started with BeeRich

-Run the following command in a terminal to bootstrap the application, using the template from Chapter 3:
+Run the following command in a terminal to bootstrap the application:

 ```sh
 npx create-remix@2 --template PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich
 ```

+Follow the instructions in the terminal to create the application.

-Refer to the `README.md` file in the bootstrapped application folder for more information about how to work with BeeRich.
+Note that the created application is nothing but a copy of the template from Chapter 3.
+Refer to the `README.md` file in the bootstrapped application folder or [here](./03-deployment-targets-adapters-and-stacks/bee-rich/README.md) for more information about how to work with BeeRich.